 Your Last Will and Testament will not Avoid Probate

 In Texas, the probate process (if you have a Will) is fairly easy and relatively inexpensive.
 Possessing a will expedites the process since you already determined how your property is going to be divided.
 In some cases, however, probate should be avoided due to the complexity of the estate, property located outside of Texas, or confidentiality concerns.
 If you want to avoid probate, you must use other mechanisms such as a revocable trust, pay-on-death bank accounts, and properly documented 401k / IRA beneficiary designations.

 Special Provisions Must Be Made To Arrange Care For A Special Needs Person

 The federal government places strict restrictions on income and asset limitations for a special needs person to receive federal benefits.
 By giving gifts outright to a special needs person, you may be ruining their chances of ever receiving such benefits.
 A special needs trust, either inside a Will or as a stand-alone document, can specifically determine the amount of care a disabled person needs.

 Don’t Leave Outright Gifts To Pets

 While you may be deeply concerned about the wellbeing of a pet once you pass away, animals do not possess the legal capacity to own property.
 Instead, leave a loved one you know will provide great care to your pet with the necessary property and money.
 Alternatively, a trust can be established for the benefit of the pet.

-For more information, contact our firm today to schedule a complimentary consultation with our Montgomery County estate planning attorneys.
+For more information, contact our firm today to schedule a complimentary no obligation consultation with our Montgomery County estate planning attorneys.